Nikolai Vasilyevich Repnin: Military career

+In 1774 he participated in the capture of Silistria and in the negotiations which led to the treaty of Küçük Kaynarca.
+In 1775–1776 Repnin and his factotum, Yakov Bulgakov, represented Russian interests at the Porte.
 On the outbreak of the War of the Bavarian Succession he led 30,000 men to Breslau, and at the subsequent congress of Teschen, where he was Russian plenipotentiary, compelled Austria to make peace with Prussia.

-During the second Turkish war (1787–92) Repnin was, after Alexander Suvorov, the most successful of the Russian commanders.
-He defeated the Ottomans at Salcia, captured the whole camp of the seraskier, Cenaze Hasan Pasha, shut him up in Izmail, and was preparing to reduce the place when he was forbidden to do so because of his indecisiveness at the siege (1789).
+During the Russo-Turkish war (1787–1792) Repnin was, after Alexander Suvorov, the most successful of the Russian commanders.
+He defeated the Ottomans at Salcia, captured the whole camp of the seraskier, Cenaze Hasan Pasha, shut him up in Izmail, and was preparing to reduce the place when he was forbidden to do so because of his indecisiveness at the siege in 1789.
 After another unsuccessful siege by Pavel Potemkin, Samoylov, and de Ribas, Suvorov, appointed by Grigori Alexandrovich Potemkin, stormed Izmail.
+He was ambassador to the Ottoman Empire (1775–1776).

-On the retirement of Potemkin in 1791, Repnin succeeded him as commander-in-chief, and immediately routed the grand vizier at Măcin, a victory which compelled the Ottomans to accept the truce of Galaţi (31 July 1791).
+On the retirement of Potemkin in 1791, Repnin succeeded him as commander-in-chief, and immediately won the Battle of Măcin.
+The Ottomans signed the truce of Galaţi on 31 July (O.S.
+11 August) 1791.